HexHawkeye/ServerWatch/README.md

 - Restrict access to the Settings page and downloaded database backups.
 - Store production secrets in environment variables or a dedicated secret manager.

-## License

-Add a `LICENSE` file before distributing the project publicly.
-Until a license is added, the repository remains all rights reserved by default.